kanwalbir/poker_sols/README.md

 PROBLEM: Write a program to find the winner of a Poker match (five card game).

-The match can be played with either a standard 52 card deck or with a 54 card deck(52 cards plus 2 joker cards).
-In the match involving jokers, red joker can replace any diamonds/hearts card, while a black joker can replace any clubs/spades card.
+The match can be played with either a standard 52 card deck or with a 54 card deck (52 cards plus 2 joker cards).
+In the match involving jokers, a red joker can be replaced by any diamonds/hearts card, while a black joker can be replaced by any clubs/spades card.
 The program must first create a deck of cards, then shuffle the deck, then deal cards to the players.
 Based on the hand received by every player, a hand rank is calculated and the poker winner is determined as per the standard rules of poker listed below.

 - Straight flush
 - Four of a kind